 - Build self-esteem and motivation

-- Time commitment decided and agreed upon by mentor and mentee, ideally for one year for one-to-one’s or an academic year for mentoring circles
+- Time commitment decided and agreed upon by mentor and mentee in a 1-to-1 Mentoring relationship: the ideal length is 1-year for 1-1 Match, or an academic year for Mentoring Circles

-- A minimum of four hours per month
+- A minimum of 4 volunteer hours per month

 - Be dependable and consistent in meeting time commitments